DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 If a 4G wireless router has powered-up but is experiencing technical issues, trusts and local authorities can check the status of each router and if needed raise an issue via the [Support Portal](https://computacenterprod.service-now.com/dfe).
 Login details will have been provided when you placed your order, but if you’re unable to access, please email [COVID.TECHNOLOGY@education.gov.uk](mailto:covid.technology@education.gov.uk).

-It is important that users do not attempt to reset their device to try to resolve issues, as this will result in both the router and SIM to stop working.
+It is important that users do not attempt to reset their device to try to resolve issues, as this will cause both the router and the SIM to stop workin.
 Schools and colleges will need to ask their trust or local authority to access the [Support Portal](https://computacenterprod.service-now.com/dfe) on their behalf.
 Email [COVID.TECHNOLOGY@education.gov.uk](mailto:covid.technology@education.gov.uk) if you’re unsure who to contact.

 We can help you to: